Switch Your Organization From Windows in 5 Steps

 If any apps your employees currently use aren’t able to run in Zorin OS, choose the most suitable cross-platform alternatives that work in Zorin OS.
 If all apps your employees use are compatible with Zorin OS, you can skip to the next step in this guide.

 After you’ve identified the most suitable alternative apps, begin installing them on employees' computers on their existing operating system.
-This will ensure employees will be familiar with the new apps before making the full switch to Zorin OS.
-This helps decrease disruption and user frustration.
+This will ensure employees will be familiar with the new apps before making the full switch to Zorin OS, decreasing disruptions and user frustration.

 - After identifying and addressing the usability issues that your pilot group found, deploy the new app to all of your organization’s computers.
 Keep the legacy app installed on the computers (alongside the new alternative app).
 That way, employees could gradually get familiar with the new app at their own pace.
 Continue gathering feedback from employees to address any new usability issues they may find.